gautam0707/candle-simulator/README.md

 # candle-simulator
-This repository consists of Blender python scripts and corresponding assets to generate variants of the CANDLE dataset.
+This repository consists of Blender python scripts and corresponding assets to generate variants of the IITH-CANDLE dataset.

 # Environment Setup
 Download and install [Blender](https://www.blender.org/).
 Make sure that it's accessible from the command line.